 VII.
 Submersible Pumps

-A submersible pump is a water pump with a sealed motor that works beneath bodies of water to push water from open wells or bore wells.
+A submersible pump is a pump with a sealed motor that works beneath bodies of water to push water from open wells or bore wells.
 They are an efficient and effective alternative for depth water level because they are already submerged in water and do not require priming.
 Submersible and pool covers are technically similar pumps.
 They are further classified as follows:

 a.
 Open Well Submersible Pumps